Omphalocele

 Omphalocele is caused by a defect in the abdominal wall enabling the intestines to protrude through the gap, and is covered with a membrane..

 Abdominal wall defects develop as a baby grows inside the mother's womb.
-During development, the intestines and other organs (liver, bladder, stomach, and ovaries or testes) develop outside the body at first and later return inside.
-In babies with omphalocele, the intestines and other organs remain outside the abdominal wall, with a membrane covering them.
+During development, the intestines and other organs (liver, bladder, stomach, and ovaries or testes) develop outside the body at first then return inside later.
+In omphalocele affected infants, the intestines and other organs remain outside the abdominal wall, with a membrane covering them.
 The exact cause for abdominal wall defects is not known.

 Treatment

-Omphaloceles are repaired surgically, but, in this case, where the abdominal wall is not strong enough to hold the intestines in, the child must be hospitalised.
-There is a sac (covering) that helps contain the abdominal contents, (Fig. 2.) but if it is not strong enough, it can burst open and leave the child in danger.
-There are many other potential complications such as breathing problems due to the child's inability to expand its lungs adequately.
+Omphaloceles are repaired surgically, but, in this case, where the abdominal wall is not strong enough to hold the intestines in, the child must be hospitalised until the wall has regained sufficient strength to hold in the intestines.
+Although there is a sac (covering) that helps keep the abdominal contents in place, (Fig. 2.) if it is not strong enough, it can burst open leaving the child in danger.
+There are many other potential complications such as breathing problems because of the child's inability to expand its lungs adequately.

 Treatment involves covering the sac with a sterile mesh material, which is then stitched in place to form what is called a silo.
 As the baby grows over time, the abdominal contents are gradually pushed back into the abdominal cavity.
 Eventually, when the omphalocele can fit comfortably within the abdominal cavity, the abdomen is closed surgically, which in this case, was unnecessary.